 are developed by cells called B lymphocytes after the body has been exposed to the

 invader.
 The antibodies stay in your child's body.
 It can take several days for antibodies

 to form.
 But after the first exposure, the immune system will recognize the invader

 and defend against it.
 The acquired immune system changes during your child's life.

 Immunizations train your child's immune system to make antibodies to protect them

 The cells of both parts of the immune system are made in different organs of the body,

 Adenoids.
 Two glands located at the back of the nasal passage.

 Bone marrow.
-The soft, fatty tissue found inside bones where blood cells are made.
+The soft, spongy tissue found in bone cavities.

 Lymph nodes.
 Small organs shaped like beans, which are located all over the body and connect via